Jeannette Tuitele-Lewis, President/CEO

 Jeannette serves on the board of the California Council of Land Trusts and on the national Leadership Council of the Land Trust Alliance.
 She is also an alumnus of the Center for Whole Communities.
 She spends her free time exploring coastal lands with her husband, Jamie, and their two young children, Amaelia and Malae.
 She also maintains her Pacific Island connections and occasionally advises on projects in the region.

-Rich Hamilton, Chief Operating Officer
+Peter Eigen, Chief Operating Officer/Chief Financial Officer

 Jim Cox, Glen Deven Ranch Caretaker